lamaral/accel-ppp-docs/configuration/ipv6-dhcp.rst

   By default ``server-id=0:0:0:1``

   Specifies the DHCPv6 server-id.
 Each value a, b, c, d is hex value in range 0000 to ffff

+**aftr-gw=name**
+  By default is not defined.

+  Specifies the AFTR-Name option value to be returned on DHCPv6 replies upon request from the client.